aisingapore/TagUI/README.md

 <details>
   <summary>
-    Click to show details for this section
+    Click to show how TagUI has native integraton with visible and headless Chrome using DevTools Protocol
   </summary>

   TagUI has built-in integration with Chrome web browser to run web automation in visible or headless mode.
 It uses a websocket connection to directly communicate automation JavaScript code and information to Chrome.